404-Team-Not-Found-API/plataforma-scrum-api-2025.2/documents/processo/sprints/sprint1.md

   <a href ="#equipe"> Equipe</a> |
 </p>

-> Status da Sprint: Em andamento ⚙️
+> Status da Sprint: ✅ Concluída

 ## 🏅 Desafio <a id="desafio"></a>